cu-esiil-edu/MSUDENVER-DineWaterQuality2023/water-quality.md

 <img src="https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/MonthlyMaxDischarge.jpg?raw=true" alt =
 "Max Monthly Discharge for Dine Reservation 2005-2022"  width="70%" height="70%">

-> *High peak in stream flow in 2019 on the San Juan River.*
+> *Figure 5: High peak in stream flow in 2019 on the San Juan River.*

 In our second analysis, we found that there was a 75-year flooding event and a high peak in stream flow in 2019.
 The event likely caused the heavy metals that had settled into the sediment to loosen and reappear in the water.

 <img src="https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/ReturnPeriodMonthlyFlow.jpg?raw=true" alt ="Return Period of Peak Flows" width="70%" height="70%">

-> *This graph shows the return period for flow events on the y-axis.
+> *Figure 6: This graph shows the return period for flow events on the y-axis.
 The return period is how often a flow at that level occurs.
 > In 2019 there was a 75-year flooding event.*